De La Salle College Churchtown

-De La Salle College is a co-educational (from 2023 onwards) state secondary school in Churchtown, Dublin 14, in Ireland.
+De La Salle College is a co-educational (from 2023 onwards) a Roman Catholic day secondaryschool in Churchtown, Dublin 14, in Ireland.
 It is a non-fee paying school which has educational facilities to cater for about 500 pupils.
 The school was officially opened in 1952 and moved to its present location in 1957.
 Since then, the college was extended in 1986 and 1997 to cater for the increase in the number of pupils.
-De La Salle College Churchtown is a member of Le Cheile Schools Trust.
+De La Salle College Churchtown is a member of Le Cheile Schools, a Trust for Roman Catholic Schools.

 The Brothers of De La Salle are the trustees of the college and it is under the control of a board of management.
 Siobhán Foster is the principal.
 There are approximately 35 teachers.